Qqwy/haskell-symbolize/README.md

 - `Symbol`s have a memory footprint of exactly 1 `Word` and are nicely unpacked by GHC.
 - Support for any `Textual` type, including `String`, (strict and lazy) `Data.Text`, (strict and lazy) `Data.ByteString` etc.
 - Thread-safe.
-- Calls to `lookup` and `unintern` are free of atomic memory barriers (and never have to wait on a concurrent thread running `intern`)
+- Efficient: Calls to `lookup` and `unintern` are free of atomic memory barriers (and never have to wait on a concurrent thread running `intern`)
 - Support for a maximum of 2^64 symbols at the same time (you'll probably run out of memory before that point).

 ## Basic usage